Ochlodes agricola

 Ochlodes agricola, the rural skipper, is a species of grass skipper in the butterfly family Hesperiidae.
-It is found in Central America and North America.
+It is found in North America.

+O. agricola is found in mid-elevation habitats and foothills.
+Adults are ochre-orange.
+Males have diagonal black markings on fore wings.
+The underside of the hind wings are solid orange or mottled with brown.
+Adult males display territorial behavior.
+Larvae feed on grasses and are yellow with black lines and a black head.

 The MONA or Hodges number for Ochlodes agricola is 4055.

 Subspecies

 These three subspecies belong to the species Ochlodes agricola: